Acupuncture and Chinese Medicine History and Mission

-The Acupuncture and Chinese Medicine Program came into being thanks to the groundbreaking work of the late Edith R. Davis, the earliest leader of acupuncture in Minnesota and one of its first teachers.
+The Acupuncture and Chinese Medicine history and its mission are fascinating.
+The program came into being thanks to the groundbreaking work of the late Edith R. Davis, the earliest leader of acupuncture in Minnesota and one of its first teachers.
 In the late 1970’s, Ms. Davis’ Tai Ji instructor demonstrated how acupuncture behind her knee could instantly relieve her low back pain.
 Davis immediately realized the significance of a simple, natural technique with demonstrable effects.

 She spent the next decade learning and mastering acupuncture, then in 1990 created Minnesota’s first acupuncture school.
 It was the first not-for-profit program of its kind in the Midwest – the Minnesota Institute of Acupuncture and Herbal Studies.